kdeldycke/meta-package-manager/docs/usecase.md

 Of course you can still call the backup

-## Get rid of Docker for lambda?

-Some developers have a hard-time reproducing environment for lambda execution onto their local machine.
-Most of devs use Docker to abstract their runtime requirements.
-But Docker might be too big for some people.

-`mpm` can be a lightweight alternative to Docker here to abstract the runtime from their execution environment.

 ## Switch systems

 You used to work on macOS.
 Now you’d like to move to Linux.
 To reduce friction